duyayun/duyayun.github.io/opportunity.md

 Strong candidates should send 1) Cover Letter, 2) resume/CV, and 3) representative papers in a single PDF to Dr. Yayun Du via email yayun.du@vanderbilt.edu.

 ## Opening PhD positions
-* We are always welcoming strong potential PhD students who are interested in miniature robotics to apply.
+* We welcome exceptional Ph.D. candidates with a passion for pioneering advancements in bioelectronics, medical robotics, and human-robot/computer interaction.
+If you're eager to make a transformative impact in these fields, we encourage you to apply.

-Please send your Cover Letter, resume/CV and representative papers (if any) in a single PDF to Dr. Xiaoguang Dong via email xiaoguang.dong@vanderbilt.edu.
-Please also fill this [**Survey Form, Graduate**](https://docs.google.com/forms/d/e/1FAIpQLSfHxOarv0WCRFLQf2-qiZ47PMJ33DmV-W7FU_k-cy49gkAPXQ/viewform?usp=pp_url).
+Please send your Cover Letter, resume/CV and representative papers (if any) in a single PDF to Dr. Yayun Du via email yayun.du@vanderbilt.edu.
+Please also fill this [**Survey Form, Graduate**](https://docs.google.com/forms/d/e/1FAIpQLSe2R8mHHPZ7_6N7D8787DcqJr44bk4RXI-nqb5jpJEmQChdRg/viewform?vc=0&c=0&w=1&flr=0).

 ## Master and undergraduate students
-* We are welcoming Master students and undergraduate students who want to participate research projects on small-scale robotics.
+* Dr. Du's mentees have a strong track record of success, with many gaining admission to top graduate programs, including MIT, Stanford, Cornell, CMU, UCLA, University of Michigan, UIUC, and Dartmouth, or securing influential positions in industry with companies like JPL, Google, Amazon Robotics, TuSimple, and General Motors.
+We invite motivated Master's and undergraduate students to join our research projects in bioelectronics and digital health, with applications in both hospital and home settings.
+Our work also delves into medical robotics for critical environments like intensive care units (ICUs) and multimodal physiology-driven human-robot/computer interaction for safe and efficient collaboration.
+If you're passionate about advancing these fields, we encourage you to apply.

-Interested students should fill out this [**Survey Form, UG**](https://docs.google.com/forms/d/e/1FAIpQLSe2EBawLWodwvhSVkE6H3pPZ1ykWamfqRoaWUs9abMELxiLdA/viewform?usp=pp_url), and send 1) Cover Letter, 2) resume/CV, 3) unofficial transcript in a single PDF to Dr. Xiaoguang Dong via email xiaoguang.dong@vanderbilt.edu.
+Interested students should fill out this [**Survey Form, UG**](https://docs.google.com/forms/d/e/1FAIpQLSe2R8mHHPZ7_6N7D8787DcqJr44bk4RXI-nqb5jpJEmQChdRg/viewform?vc=0&c=0&w=1&flr=0), and send 1) Cover Letter, 2) resume/CV, 3) unofficial transcript in a single PDF to Dr. Yayun Du via email yayun.du@vanderbilt.edu.

 ## Visiting students and researchers
-* We are also welcoming visiting students and researchers to contact for short visiting and collaboration.
+* We welcome inquiries from visiting students and researchers interested in short-term and long-term visits and collaborative opportunities.

-Please send your Cover Letter, resume/CV and representative papers (if any) in a single PDF to Dr. Xiaoguang Dong via email xiaoguang.dong@vanderbilt.edu.
+Please send your Cover Letter, resume/CV and representative papers (if any) in a single PDF to Dr. Yayun Du via email yayun.du@vanderbilt.edu.
 I will try to reach you back as soon as possible.

 [back](./)